Joe-M/mips_simulator/README.md

-This program simulates a MIPS processor by reading an assembly code file and performing the instructions.
+Simulates a 32-bit MIPS processor in C. It reads an assembly code file and performs the listed MIPS instructions.
 "instructionFunctions.c" defines the ALU operations. "spimcore.c" simulates the datapath.